simplex-chat/simplex-chat/simplex-messaging-implementation.md

 - any cookie in the request.

 "Parameter" in the list above includes URI path component, query string request parameter and any property or sub-property of the request body.

+> **NOTE**: To prevent timing attacks response time for all syntactically correct requests of one type is REQUIRED to be the same.
+In case of any failure caused by bad request values (e.g. non existant URI or message ID, wrong signature or lack of one), server MUST always reject the request with the same HTTP status code and MUST aim to make response time to be the same regardless of failure cause.

 Below examples of API endpoints use:
 - server `https://example.com`